Madrid International Festival of Light

 Based in Brussels and co-directed by Joanie Lemercier and Juliette Bibasse, Studio Lemercier works with light as a medium and space as a canvas.
 Its practice focuses on light projections cast on unconventional surfaces which explore the relationship between nature, technology and perception.
 A leading name in contemporary light art, Studio Lemercier has presented installations at major international festivals and exhibitions.

-Studio Lemercier (Joanie Lemercier and Juliette Bibasse) with James Ginzburg and Yair Elazar Glotman
+Music: James Ginzburg and Yair Glotman

-Production: Martin Pirson
+Technical development: Martin Pirson

 Location